About Harlem Quartet

 Mr. Gavilan’s own academic journey began at the Manuel Saumell Conservatory in his native Havana.
 Having won all national competitions in which he participated, Ilmar Gavilán was selected for advanced studies at the Tchaikovsky Conservatory in Moscow at the age of 14.
 Through the personal recommendation and royal scholarship of Queen Sofia of Spain, studies took him to the Reina Sofia School of Music in Spain where he studied with Zakhar Bron.

 Later studies brought Mr. Gavilan to the Manhattan School of Music in New York City where he studied with Glen Dicterow.
 As a founding member of the Harlem Quartet, Mr. Gavilan received a Graduate Diploma in Quartet Performance from the New England Conservatory in Boston.
 His mentors there included Donald Weilerstein and Miriam Fried.
 In addition, Mr. Gavilan received private lessons from legendary Yehudi Menuhin, Isaac Stern and Ruggiero Ricci.
-Mr. Gavilan has achieved doctoral candidacy at Rutgers University under the mentorship of Arnold Steinhardt.
+Mr. Gavilan has achieved a Doctor in Musical Arts at Rutgers University under the mentorship of Arnold Steinhardt.

 Mr. Gavilan won first prize at the Sphinx competition, as well as top honors at the Lipinski-Wieniaswski and the Henryk Szeryng International violin competitions.